axelcarapinha/ISToResumido/README.md

 **Backend:**
   - Python
   - Vector databases (at least an overview)
-  - Retrieval-Augmented Generation (at least an overview)
+  - Retrieval-Augmented Generation (at least an [overview](https://www.youtube.com/watch?v=klTvEwg3oJ4))
+  - (Other ML concepts can be useful in the near future)

 Also, useful to learn, is Git.
 Hey, consider using [this](https://learngitbranching.js.org/).